Gajah Mada: Legacy

 Gajah Mada statue in front of the now-demolished Telecommunication Museum in Taman Mini Indonesia Indah, Jakarta.
 Palapa, Indonesia's first telecommunication satellite, was named after Palapa oath.

 His reign helped further Indianisation of Javanese culture through the spread of Hinduism and sanskritization.

 The Blahbatuh royal house in Gianyar, Bali, has been performing Gajah Mada's mask dance drama ritually for the past 600 years.
 The mask of Gajah Mada has been protected and brought to life every couple of years to unite and harmonize the world, this sacred ritual was intended to bring peace to Bali.

 Gajah Mada's legacy is important for Indonesian Nationalism, and invoked by the Indonesian Nationalist movement in the early 20th century.
 The Nationalists prior to the Japanese invasion, notably Sukarno and Mohammad Yamin, often cited Gajah Mada's oath and Nagarakretagama as the inspiration and a historical proof of Indonesian past greatness — that Indonesians could unite, despite vast territory and various cultures.
 The Gajah Mada campaign that united the far flung islands within the Indonesian archipelago under Majapahit suzerainty, was used by Indonesian nationalists to argue that an ancient form of unity had existed prior to Dutch colonialism.
 Thus, Gajah Mada was a great inspiration during the Indonesian National Revolution for independence from Dutch colonization.

 In 1942, only 230 Indonesian natives held a tertiary education.
 The Republicans sought to mend the Dutch apathy and established the first state university, which freely admitted native pribumi Indonesians.
 Universitas Gadjah Mada, in Yogyakarta is named in honour of Gajah Mada and was completed in 1945, and had the honour of being the first Medicine Faculty freely open to natives.

 Launched on 9 July 1976, Indonesia's first telecommunication satellite was called Satelit Palapa signifying its role in uniting the vast archipelagic nation.

 The Army Military Police Corps of the Indonesian Army has honored Gajah Mada as their unit symbol.
 The symbol of the Army MP corps also has the picture of Gajah Mada.
+After modernization of the Italian aircraft carrier Giuseppe Garibaldi and transfer to the Indonesian Navy, she was renamed KRI Gajah Mada.

 Many cities in Indonesia have streets named after Gajah Mada, such as Jalan Gajah Mada and Jalan Hayam Wuruk.
 There is a brand of badminton shuttlecock named after him as well.